 CRH recognises that a key factor in the success of the Group is the quality of its business leaders.
 CRH commits significant resources to training and developing high-potential employees throughout the organisation to meet the leadership challenges of performance and growth.
 All of CRH’s Divisions run Leadership Development programmes in conjunction with Group HR, complementing the initiatives at company and product group levels.
 Succession planning tools, on-the-job development, coaching and mentoring are widely used to ensure there is a continuous availability of leadership talent to meet the Group's strategic objectives.

-CRH is fully committed to human rights and supports, in so far as they are applicable to Group companies, the principles as set out in the articles of the United Nations’ Universal Declaration of Human Rights and the International Labour Organisation (ILO) Core Labour Principles.
+CRH is fully committed to human rights and supports the principles as set out in the articles of the United Nations’ Declaration of Human Rights and the international Labour Organisation (ILO) Core Labour Principles.

 Responsible supply chain management